teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

   content: |-
     # every team in your org has repeating tasks

-    ##### achieving consistency on repeating tasks will positively impact your customer and employee experience
+    ##### achieving consistency on repeating tasks will elevate your customer and employee experience

     [start free trial](/free-trial){: .btn .btn-primary}
   media: